esovetkin/jbs/docs/help_use.md

 Rules:

 - submit headers can contain one or more `use` clauses
-- non-submit variables in a defaults namespace are retained as internal helper parameters (`_jk__<step>_<name>`) in the generated submit parameter set
+- non-submit variables from defaults namespaces are retained as internal helper parameters (`_jk__<step>_<name>`) in the generated submit parameter set
-- submit values referencing those helper variables are rewritten to the helper alias form
+- submit values that reference those helper variables are rewritten to helper aliases
 - explicit submit fields override imported defaults
-- if multiple namespaces set the same submit key or helper variable name, JBS uses last-win precedence and emits warning `W072`
+- if multiple namespaces define the same submit key or helper variable name, JBS applies last-wins precedence and emits warning `W072`

 ## `jbs embed`